 September 5, 2013

 Thousands of private practitioners are selling or dismantling their practices and taking jobs in hospitals.
 The reasons why doctors discontinue their private practices vary.
 Some doctors cite the volume of work involved in running a business, as compared to the return on investment.
-Others say that medical malpractice insurance, administrative costs and increasing regulatory requirements make private practice too expensive to maintain.
+Others say that medical malpractice insurance, administrative costs, and increasing regulatory requirements make private practice too expensive to maintain.

-Upon leaving private practice, some doctors feel they still need insurance coverage for prior acts that occurred during their private practice (“tail coverage”).
+Upon leaving private practice, some doctors feel they still need insurance coverage for prior acts that occurred during their private practice (“ opens in a new windowtail coverage”).
 Here’s where the negotiation pitfalls between hospitals and doctors begin.
 The case study below illustrates this problem.

 Negotiation and Insurance

 A rural hospital client of Parker, Smith & Feek was surprised by a generous benefactor who donated money to expand their oncology department.
 They scoured the country looking for the best department head they could find.
 They eventually opened negotiations with a private practitioner who was in the process of selling her practice and willing to move to the area.